 - People engaged

-If you find yourself frustrated by the wealth of information in Facebook Insights, Dream Local’s team of Honeybadgers is ready to jump in and help you target your Facebook advertising and create content that speaks to the actual audience.
+If you find yourself frustrated by the wealth of information in Facebook Insights, our team of #honeybadgers are ready to jump in and help you analyze your Insights; build content your audience wants to share, like and comment on; plus create ads that scream, “It’s a no-brainer to click here!”